T-Kingan/Lab5-Segmentation/README.md

 <p align="center"> <img src="assets/dowels.jpg" /> </p>
 This image is  suitable for watershed algorithm because touch dowels will often be merged into one object.
 This is not the case with watershed segmentation.

 Read the image and produce a cleaned version of binary image having the dowels as foreground and cloth underneath as background.
+Note how morophological operations are used to reduce the "noise" in grayscale image.
+The "noise" is the result of thresholding on the pattern of the wood.

 ```
 % Watershed segmentation with Distance Transform